evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Base.md

 	"target": <Character/NPC>,  # who the recipient gainst adv/dis against
 	"advantage": bool,  # grant advantage or disadvantage?
-	"stunt_type": Ability,   # Ability to use for the challenge "defense_type": Ability, # what Ability for recipient to defend against dis }
+	"stunt_type": Ability,   # Ability to use for the challenge "defense_type": Ability, # what Ability for recipient to defend with if we
+                    	     # are trying to give disadvantage
+}
 use_item_action_dict = {
     "key": "use",